Skip to main content

 • The rate at which your tubing/pump allows

-• The number of needles you choose to use
+• The number of infusion sites you choose to use

 • The gauge (internal size) of your needles